ajsmith607/memills/content/family-of-edward-hallock-mills/bcc/founding-documents.md

 {{% fig "brookton/maps/1866-atlas-motts-corners" "800" /%}}

 And several of the founding members were Civil War veterans.
-John Mandeville, William B. Wolcott and Charles Personius were photographed with other GAR members in 1906, in front of Personius Hall.
+John Mandeville, William B. Wolcott and Charles Personius were photographed with other GAR members in 1906, in front of Walker V. Personius' store.

 {{% fig "mills-home/1959-12-19-The-Ithaca-Journal-Ithaca-NY-p12b" "800" /%}}